 Property Manager – The landlord agrees to either give their information (name and address) to the tenant or someone that is authorized on their behalf to access the premises (§ 34.03.080).

 No grace period in Alaska.
-Rent is required to be paid by the date listed in the rental agreement (AS 34.03.020(c))
+Rent must be paid by the date listed in the rental agreement (AS 34.03.020(c)).